 We believe that our short-term incentive compensation program ("Incentive Compensation Plan") rewards the achievement of important short-term objectives that advance us toward our long-term strategic objectives.
-Our Incentive Compensation Plan applies to all employees and all executive officers other than our CEO, Mr. Robin, who is subject to his own separate annual performance-based bonus compensation arrangement with a combination of corporate and personal objectives established and evaluated by the Organization and Compensation Committee pursuant to Mr. Robin's amended and restated offer letter effective as of December 1, 2008.
-Mr. Robin's bonus arrangement for 2021 was based on the same corporate objectives that we established under the Incentive Compensation Plan to greater align Mr. Robin's performance with the performance of the Company.
+Our Incentive Compensation Plan applies to all employees and all executive officers other than our Chief Executive Officer, Mr. Robin, who is subject to his own separate annual performance-based bonus compensation arrangement with a combination of corporate and personal objectives established and evaluated by the Organization and Compensation Committee pursuant to Mr. Robin's amended and restated offer letter effective as of December 1, 2008.
+As in 2021, Mr. Robin's bonus arrangement for 2022 was based on the same corporate objectives that we established under the Incentive Compensation Plan to greater align Mr. Robin's short-term incentive compensation with the achievement of important short-term objectives of the Company.
 Consistent with our compensation philosophy of paying for performance and maintaining a flexible approach, we use the Incentive Compensation Plan to incentivize the NEOs to achieve important corporate goals while at the same time encouraging and rewarding excellent individual performance by recognizing and rewarding differences in performance between individual executives.

-2020 and 2021 Target Annual Incentive Opportunities
+2022 and 2021 Target Annual Incentive Opportunities

-The NEOs were each assigned a target annual incentive for 2021 ranging from 50% to 100% of base salary.
-The table below shows the target annual incentive assigned by us to each NEO as of December 2021 both as a dollar amount and as a percentage of base salary.
+The NEOs were each assigned a target annual incentive for 2022 ranging from 60% to 100% of base salary.
+The target annual incentive opportunities are determined based on each NEO's experience, scope of responsibilities, and potential impact on the Company's performance and approved by the Organization and Compensation Committee.
+The table below shows the target annual incentive assigned by us to each NEO as of December 2022 both as a dollar amount and as a percentage of base salary.

 As further discussed below, each NEO's (excluding Mr. Robin's) annual bonus is determined based on a combination of the corporate performance rating and individual performance.
-In 2021, we directly aligned the CEO's annual bonus award with the Company's corporate performance rating.
-As a result, Mr. Robin's target annual incentive for 2021 was increased to 100% from 85% in 2020.
+In 2021, we began to directly align the CEO's annual bonus award with the Company's corporate performance rating.
+As a result, Mr. Robin's target annual incentives for 2021 and 2022 were set at 100%.